KathyReid/pivotsummit-2016/transcript.md

 Our informers are those roles that involve professionals providing information, education or business services - for instance university lecturers, accountants, business advisors and so on.

 These roles are going to be under increasing pressure from automation - for example, look at how many home loan calculators and do-it-yourself accountancy packages are on the market - such as Xero and MYOB.
-Of course, this gives our Informers the opportunity to do higher value work, such as consultancy, and here we see again the need for those key skills - problem solving, entrepreneurial skills, social skills.

-With virtual reality and videoconferencing, we're also likely to see these roles go from a one to one or one to few setting, to a one to many setting - facilitated by things like videoconferencing or webinars - essentially delivering an 'expert on demand' type service.
+With virtual reality and videoconferencing, we're also likely to see these roles go from a one to one or one to few setting, to a one to many setting - essentially delivering an 'expert on demand' type service.

 SLIDE: New role - video lecturers